frabjous/knap/README.md

 If the processing command for the routine finishes with an error (non-zero exit status), an error message will be reported in neovim, and the command to refresh the viewer will not be sent until the command is run again successfully.
 Typically, the message will include the first line of the stderr stream for the process.

 You can fine-tune this by adding a setting of the form `[routine]shorterror` which calls a command to return useful debugging info if one exists instead.
-The [default configuration](#markdown-header-default-configuration) uses `rubber-info` to collect information about the first error in the LaTeX logs when using the `textopdf` routine.
+The [default configuration](#user-content-default-configuration) uses `rubber-info` to collect information about the first error in the LaTeX logs when using the `textopdf` routine.

 However, knap is not primarily designed to provide debugging or error checking capabilities.

-## Default Configuration
+m## Default Configuration

 The default settings are used only when neither `g:knap_settings` or `b:knap_settings` is set with the key in question when the plugin is invoked.